Petersfield: Government

+At a national level, Petersfield is part of the Westminster parliamentary constituency of East Hampshire.

+At a county level, Petersfield is part of Hampshire County Council.

+At a district level, Petersfield is part of East Hampshire District Council (EHDC).
+Before the creation of the EHDC in 1983, the town had been represented through the Petersfield constituency.

+At a town level, Petersfield is represented through the Petersfield Town Council.

+The Town Mayor of Petersfield currently exists as a ceremonial role and the mayoral term length is currently one year.

 Transport

-Petersfield railway station is on the Portsmouth Direct Line between London and Portsmouth.
+Petersfield railway station is on the Portsmouth Direct line between London and Portsmouth.
 A branch line to Midhurst closed in 1955.
 The main station buildings date from the opening of the line in 1859 and are of a "town" type.

 Petersfield stood at a major crossroads until the A3 London to Portsmouth road was bypassed to the west of the town.
 The A272 bypasses the town via the A3 and a link road to Sheet on its route between Winchester, Hampshire's county town, and Heathfield, East Sussex.

 Schools

 State schools

 The local state secondary school is The Petersfield School, usually referred to as 'TPS'.
 Primary schools are Petersfield Infant School, Sheet Primary School and Herne Junior School.
-A number of other local primary schools (Langrish, East Meon, West Meon, Steep and Buriton) feed into the Petersfield secondary schools.
+A number of other primary schools feed into the Petersfield secondary schools.

 Petersfield lacks a state-sector sixth-form.
-Pupils normally continue their education at Havant and South Downs College, Bohunt sixth form or Alton College.
+Pupils normally continue their education at Havant and South Downs College, Bohunt Sixth Form or Alton College.